awsugblr/awsugblr/src/pages/blog/2019-08-05-aws-community-day-bengaluru-2019-the-makeover.md

 * **Diversity Program**
   * Diversity Program have been by baby from day 1 and thanks to [Rashmi Sreedharan  ](https://www.linkedin.com/in/rashmis/)for all those brainstorming sessions.
 It was a great experience to devise a program with super good speakers  who has greater insight and much more experience in Diversity & Inclusion.
 Happy to collaborate with several #WomenInTech forums like WiMLDS - India, hersecondinnings.com, Women Who Code Bangalore, Infosecgirls & OWASPBangalore.
 * **AWSome Agenda App  - **again by Wheelsbox.com Team
-  * It is time aware, shows talks in current time slot when you open
+  * Agenda App is time aware, shows talks in current time slot when you open
-  * attendee can create his/her own schedule for multi-track events
+  * Attendee can create his/her own schedule for multi-track events
-  * it has kiosk mode if conference organiser wishes to put this on a screen at the event and since it’s time aware it will always show current talk\
+  * It has kiosk mode, if conference organiser wishes to put this on a screen at the event and since it’s time aware it will always show current talk\
     How it works video here - [https://youtu.be/-tUR5bI9s6g ](https://youtu.be/-tUR5bI9s6g)

 ![null](/img/agenda_001.png)